RyanBram/RPGMDynamicActions/Dynamic Motion/Other Function.md

 The definition of `motion = walk` in the near type has been overwritten with `motion = wait`.
 Please note that it is natural that you cannot take two motions at the same time.

-There is no limit to the number that can be fused, and 3 or more are possible.
+There is no limit to the number that can be combined, and 3 or more are possible.

 ## <D-Setting> function